 Sri Lanka’s Wildlife Highlights

 Wildlife enthusiasts!
 Immerse yourself completely in the stunning scenery of a variety of National Parks and the heritage sites of this beautiful country.
+This itinerary takes in several parks, where you can spot leopard, elephant and a myriad of bird species, including some endemics.

 - Trip type: Tailor-made trip idea